leviethg/rag_02/rag-chatbot/README.md

 # ⭐️ Key Features

 - Easy to run on `Local`
-- Process multiple type of inputs (.pdf, .txt, .csv).
+- Process multiple type of inputs (.pdf, .txt).
+- Process multiple files in succession.
 - Chat with multiples languages (Vietnamese or English).
 - Simple UI with `Gradio`.